decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Random Scalars

-This operation returns the requested number of pseudo-random scalars, using the `get_random` operation (see [Parameters](#parameters)).
+This operation returns the requested number of pseudo-random scalars, using the `get_random` operation (see (#parameters)).
 The operation makes multiple calls to `get_random`.
 It is REQUIRED that each call will be independent from each other, as to ensure independence of the returned pseudo-random scalars.

-**Note**: The security of the proof generation algorithm ([ProofGen](#proof-generation-proofgen)) is highly dependant on the quality of the `get_random` function.
+**Note**: The security of the proof generation algorithm (`ProofGen` defined in (#proof-generation-proofgen)) is highly dependant on the quality of the `get_random` function.
 Care must be taken to ensure that a cryptographically secure pseudo-random generator is chosen, and that its outputs are not leaked to an adversary.
-See also [Section 5.10](#randomness-requirements) for more details.
+See also (#randomness-requirements) for more details and guidance.

 ```
 random_scalars = calculate_random_scalars(count)